zopefoundation/zope.wfmc/README.txt

 flows simultaneously to the two technical review activities.
 The rest of the splits in this example are "xor" splits.

-Lets create our new workflow process:
+Lets create our new workflow process.
+We'll reuse our existing integration object:

     >>> Publication = process.ProcessDefinition('Publication')
+    >>> Publication.integration = integration
     >>> zope.component.provideUtility(Publication, name=Publication.id)

     >>> Publication.defineActivities(